-The decrease in investments and advances was mainly due to unrealized foreign exchange loss related to foreign equity investment amounting to P4.5 million.
-Advances to associates amounted to P0.5 million for the first semester of 2016.
+The decrease in investments and advances was mainly due to equity losses from associate of P33.8 million offset by unrealized foreign exchange gain related to foreign equity investment amounting to P21.3 million.
+Advances collected from associates amounted to P23.6 million for the three months of 2017.